 Tetraneuris acaulis, commonly known as Angelita daisy, is another native perennial forb which will blossom until frost.
 It forms a compact, dense mound of green leaves with small yellow daisy-like flowers on tall slender leafless stems.
 The yellow blossoms are profuse and attract smaller butterflies as they are only 1” across.

 Each of these hardy, long and late blooming perennial forbs will add color to your garden and fuel butterflies through the fall season with periodic removal of spent blossoms.
+Make it a point to plant fall butterfly fuel!

 Contributed by Lesley Alward, Highlands Center Naturalist